 - Wow Your Probation Officer.
 Although judges have the final say, they often defer to the probation officer’s opinion.
 Therefore make sure to be polite to your officer, never skip out on a meeting, and do not give the officer any reason to speak poorly of you to the judge.

-If you are on probation, our Nevada criminal defense lawyers would like to talk with you about the possibility of reducing the term of your probation so you can move ahead with your life as soon as possible.
+If you are on probation, our Las Vegas criminal defense lawyers would like to talk with you about the possibility of reducing the term of your probation so you can move ahead with your life as soon as possible.
 Please call us so we can evaluate your case and counsel you on your options.
 (For California law, see our article on Four Tips for Early Termination of Probation in California.)